onwidget/astrowind/README.md

 # AstroWind

-A basic template to make your website using Astro + Tailwind CSS.
+A template to make your website using Astro + Tailwind CSS.

 > 🧑‍🚀 **Seasoned astronaut?** Delete this file.
 Have fun!